lonelyion/lonelyion/README.md

 Hi, I'm Ion.

 + 🧐 Interested in full stack.
-Recent focus on frontend.
+Recent focus on Embeded Dev.
-+ 🌱 I’m currently learning JavaScript/TypeScript.
++ 🌱 I’m currently learning Rust.
 + 😀 Also interested in international relations.
 + 🔭 I'm also working as leader in a fan-sub group.